SolomonPerkins/solomonperkins.github.io/_posts/2017-09-16-My-House-Is-Finally-Off-Grid.md

 date: 2017-09-16
 read_time: 8 min
 header_image: /images/blog/house-off-grid-header.jpg
 introduction: When life gives you lemons, make lemonade.
 This statement is directly applicable to my life, as our power got disconnected (literally blown-off) from the main power line in early 2015.
-In looking back this unfortunate incident turned out to be a blessing and so this is a story of how we (my friend and I) managed to install a fully functioning off-grid solar panel renewable energy system.
+In looking back this unfortunate incident turned out to be a blessing and so this is a story of how I managed to install a fully functioning off-grid solar panel renewable energy system.
 Let me show you how I turned my darkness into sweet-sunshine!

 ---
 !["Off Grid Project"](/images/blog/house-off-grid-header.jpg)